larry-lime/larry-lime/README.md

 - 👋 Hi, I’m @larry-lime
 - 🌱 I’m currently studying Computer Science @ NYU Shanghai
-- 👀 I have career interests in Web 3 development and investing, as well as traditional finance
-- 💞️ I’m looking to collaborate on projects I have yet to find...
 - 📫 How to reach me:
 - Email: ll4715@nyu.edu
 - Linkedin: https://www.linkedin.com/in/lawrence-lim-0b81a5212/